 Marc Andreessen of Netscape fame once said that “software is eating the world.”
 But when it comes to network troubleshooting, software has made things a lot easier.
 It has taken over from the manual tools run from a terminal or network device.

 There are software tools that ping not just to one device but multiple devices at the same time for availability and path.
 Many are flow and packet data stores with software agents sending network data.
 All this is done and put on a nice dashboard for you.
 Network troubleshooting is still hard, but software makes it easier.

 However, in this era of cloud-native and multi-cloud infrastructure, some software makes it easier than others.
 For that, you need to move beyond traditional monitoring software because it’s not enough anymore.
 You need to move to observability software.

 With software tools like products from Kentik, you can use the devices to send data to observe the state of your network instead of pulling it from the network.

 Whether you’re using network observability tools, or have a network small enough where the other tools are sufficient, here are some best practices you should consider.

 When troubleshooting, you should develop a checklist of steps like what I’ve outlined above.

 In his book The Checklist Manifesto, Dr. Atul Gawande discusses how checklists are used by surgeons, pilots, and other high-stress professionals to help them avoid mistakes.
 Having a checklist to ensure that you go through your troubleshooting steps in a timely and correct manner can save your users big headaches.
 And save you some aggravation.

 Over time, this checklist will likely become second nature, and having and following it ensures you’re always on top of your game.

-You want to have already picked the tools you need to troubleshoot a network problem before you get an emergency call.
+You want to have already picked the network troubleshooting tools you need to troubleshoot a network problem before you get an emergency call.
 That isn’t the time to research the best software tool to use.
 By then, it’s too late.